pktgen/fgen/docs/guides/linux_gsg/linux_gsg.rst

    runs.

 #. localhost-post-kernel-install.yml: Installs any additional libraries needed for
-   CNDP after the Kernel is updated and rebooted.
+   FGEN after the Kernel is updated and rebooted.

 Before running the playbooks it's important to modify the following files: